-Note: One of the conclusions reached in this series of posts, namely that the BTPbD mannuscript, now also referred to as the Dalluhn Mss, was produced solely under the editorial control of Dave Arneson is no longer tenable in the light of the wealth of evidence that came forth as result of the attention these posts brought to the draft.
+Note: One of the conclusions reached in this series of posts, namely that the BTPbD mannuscript, now also referred to as the Dalluhn Mss, was produced solely under the editorial control of Dave Arneson is no longer as clear cut as I cast it at the time.
+A wealth of evidence that came forth as result of the attention these posts brought to the draft is allowing us to develop a more nuanced picture.
 The mss is now known in fact to be very closely related to draft materials known to have been typed by Gary Gygax, and was only slightly revised and updated sometime in the fall of 1973.
 It remains however very likely that Arneson assembled this particular copy, embellishing it with his illustrations and cover pages.
-As I say here and said at the time in forum discussions, there is no question as to the authenticity or to its status as a pre D&D draft.
+As I say here and said at the time in forum discussions, (Here, for example) there is no question as to the authenticity or to its status as a pre D&D draft.
 For example, pre D&D material published only in the FFC (1977) is present in the draft, but absolutely nothing from any of the D&D supplements, etc. The posts below remain as they were originally published, and the reader will find much relevant information about the mss. itself.

 By Daniel H. Boggs.
 November 2011, revised April 2012